erhanersoz/JavaScript30/06 - Type Ahead/README.md

   suggestions.innerHTML = html;
 }
 ```
-displayMatches adds filtered cities by the highlighted search word to suggestions.
+displayMatches filters the cities based on the searched word and highlights the searched word.

 ```js
 searchInput.addEventListener("change", displayMatches);